Brain-boosting foods for productivity: 10 foods that actually work

 Steady glucose beats more glucose every time.

-Two to three cups daily provide enough L-theanine to affect focus without the sleep disruption that large coffee amounts cause.
+Two to three cups daily provide a moderate amount of caffeine and L-theanine without the sleep disruption that large coffee amounts can cause.

-The brain wave benefit appears within 30 minutes of consumption and lasts 2-3 hours.
-Green tea is ideal for morning focus or afternoon cognitive work.
-The L-theanine is present in all true teas (green, white, black) – the difference is caffeine content.
+Green tea works well for morning focus or afternoon cognitive work.
+L-theanine is present in all true teas (green, white, black); the difference between them is mainly caffeine content.

 Brewing matters.
 Steeping green tea for more than 3-4 minutes extracts bitter compounds without increasing beneficial catechins.
 Water temperature around 160-180 degrees (not boiling) preserves L-theanine better than boiling water.